RonyxDumb/GJ-FNF-Integration/README.md

 To add your game's keys, you will need to make a file in the source folder named GJKeys.hx (filepath: ../source/GJKeys.hx).
 <br>
 In this file, you will need to add the GJKeys class with two public static variables, `id:Int` and `key:String`.
+The ID and API Key can be found in the FNF Gamejolt's page of your mod

 ### `source/GJKeys.hx` example:
 ```hx